-The faculty will review each new student's performance following the completion of the first and second semesters in the graduate program.
-Students that have a grade point average below 3.0, can be immediately dropped from the graduate program by vote of the departmental faculty (simple majority).
+The faculty will review each new student's performance following the completion of each semester in the graduate program.
+Students that have a grade point average below 3.0, will likely be dropped from the MIP graduate program.
 If allowed to remain in the program, students with a grade point average below 3.0 are placed on academic probation.
 Graduate School policy permits the student 3 semesters (approximately 1 year) to raise the grade point average to a 3.0 or better.
-If the student scores below a 3.0 average for any semester while on probation, that student will be dropped from the program following the vote of the departmental faculty (simple majority).
+If the student scores below a 3.0 average for any semester while on probation, that student will be dropped from the program.
 Students on probation are generally not allowed to receive stipends regardless of the source of those funds.
+Students receiving more than two grades less than a B will not be permitted to proceed in the MIP graduate program.